 As well as an evolving variety of other tasks, we'd particularly love help building some decking in front of our yurt, and some finishing off to the compost toilet...carpentry and/or building skills would be preferable...and some help with Wix website and/or Mailchimp would be great :-)

 My name is Emma.
-For nearly 5 years now I've looked after 22acres of enchanted land on the beautiful Blackdown Hills in Devon.
+For nearly 6 years now I've looked after 22acres of enchanted land on the beautiful Blackdown Hills in Devon.
 I'm gently evolving the land in to an off-grid Nature Based Healing Retreat.
-There is weeding, planting, building gateways, compost loos that need creating....the list goes on!!
-I teach basket making, host regular volunteer days for local people and have a passion for wild food foraging which I also teach - I encourage wild foods to be included in the diet daily to help keep our connection with the land.
+I teach basket making, host regular volunteer days for local people and have a passion for wild food foraging which I also teach on workshops - I encourage wild foods to be included in the diet daily to help keep our connection with the land.

-I'd really like your help!...working on the land and with the computer side of things....I am looking for genuine, hard working, honest, English speaking, happy, fun and inspired individuals to assist me.
-You will need to be ok working on your own as well as working with others.
+I'd really like your help!...helping on the land and with the computer side of things....I am looking for genuine, motivated, honest, English speaking, happy, fun and inspired individuals to assist me.
+You will need to be ok doing doing tasks on your own as well as helping with me and others.

 The minimum stay I'd ask from you is one week.
 I'm also looking for someone with experience to stay for 2 months (possibly longer), after a trial period of 2 or 3 weeks.